What to do when file information is blank and using SMBv3

 The use of SMBv3 Multichannel can cause false positive detections since the firewall does not see the multiple streams as one file, but it sees multiple files being transferred.
 This can cause the signatures to fire on random files and even the reading of directories.
 These FPs are extremely difficult to replicate in a lab.
 Many customers are not using a strictly Windows environment.
 There are many non-Windows applications and appliances that use SMBV3 and can still generate issues.

 You can use the following steps to verify you are using SMB Multichannel.

 Use the following PowerShell cmdlets to verify you have multiple NICs and/or to verify the RSS and RDMA capabilities of the NICs.
 Run on both the SMB server and the SMB client.

 Use the following PowerShell cmdlets to make sure SMB Multichannel is enabled and to confirm the NICs are being properly recognized by SMB and that their RSS and RDMA capabilities are being properly identified.

 On the SMB client, run the following PowerShell cmdlets:

 On the SMB client, start a long-running file copy to create a lasting session with the SMB server.
 While the copy is ongoing, open a PowerShell window and run the following cmdlets to verify the connection is using the right version of SMB and that SMB Multichannel is working:

 SMB Multichannel is enabled by default.
 There is no need to install components, roles, role services, or features.
 The SMB client will automatically detect and use multiple network connections if a proper configuration is identified.

-SMB Multichannel is enabled by default and there is typically no need to disable it.
-However, if you want to disable SMB Multichannel (for testing purposes, for instance), you can use the following PowerShell cmdlets.
+SMB Multichannel is enabled by default.
+To disable SMB Multichannel you can use the following PowerShell cmdlets.